Toxygates/Panomicon/README.md

 ## Overview

 Panomicon (formerly Toxygates) is a web application for user-friendly analysis of multi-omics data (presently focusing on mRNA and mRNA-miRNA interaction data).
-It was originally developed for Open TG-GATEs dataset but is now being used for more general purposes.
+It was originally developed for the Open TG-GATEs dataset but is now being used for more general purposes.

 The public version of Panomicon is available at http://toxygates.nibiohn.go.jp/panomicon.
-The latest public version of Toxygates is available at http://toxygates.nibiohn.go.jp.

 The main technologies used in this project are Java (frontend and backend), Scala (backend) and GWT (Google Web Toolkit).
 Numerical data is stored in Kyoto Cabinet; other kinds of data are stored as RDF (we currently use Fuseki).